rogerjdeangelis/utl-altair-personal-slc-issue-importing-excel-sheet-where-column-names-are-in-the-third-row/README.md

     %stop_submission;

     Altair personal slc issue importing excel sheet where column names are in the third row

     Too long to post on a listserf see github
     https://github.com/rogerjdeangelis/utl-altair-personal-slc-issue-importing-excel-sheet-where-column-names-are-in-the-third-row

       CONTENTS

          1 libname excel fails.
 Drops first 3 rows of data.
          2 proc import datarow=3?
-Ignores Dtarow?
+Ignores Datarow?
+         3 r openxlsx

     SOAPBOX ON
-      I am new tto the altair slc so I may not have the corect combination of options.
+      I am new to the altair slc so I may not have the corect combination of options.
     SOAPBOX OFF